SharpFort/sqlsugar-adapter/Casbin.Adapter.SqlSugar.IntegrationTest/Integration/README.md

 # Integration Tests for Multi-Context Transaction Integrity

-This directory contains integration tests that verify the transaction integrity guarantees of the multi-context EFCore adapter feature.
+This directory contains integration tests that verify the transaction integrity guarantees of the multi-context SqlSugar adapter feature.

 ## Separate Test Project

-These integration tests are in a **separate test project** (`Casbin.Persist.Adapter.EFCore.IntegrationTest`) to enable sequential framework execution.
+These integration tests are in a **separate test project** (`Casbin.Adapter.SqlSugar.IntegrationTest`) to enable sequential framework execution.

 **Why separate?**
 - Integration tests run frameworks **sequentially** (one at a time) to avoid PostgreSQL database conflicts
 - Unit tests continue running frameworks **in parallel** for faster execution
-- .NET 9+ runs multi-targeted tests in parallel by default - this separation allows different configurations
+- .NET 9+ and .NET 10.0 runs multi-targeted tests in parallel by default - this separation allows different configurations

 **Project Settings:**
 - `<TestTfmsInParallel>false</TestTfmsInParallel>` - Frameworks execute sequentially
-- Shares single PostgreSQL database: `casbin_integration_test`
+- Shares single PostgreSQL database: `casbin_integration_sqlsugar`
 - Uses `DisableParallelization = true` on test collection for within-framework sequencing

 ## Purpose

-These tests prove that when multiple `DbContext` instances share the same `DbConnection` object, operations across contexts are **atomic** - they either all succeed or all fail together.
+These tests prove that when multiple `SqlSugarClient` instances share the same `DbConnection` object, operations across contexts are **atomic** - they either all succeed or all fail together.

 ## Prerequisites